PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 07:17:21
+Last updated: 2024-04-07 07:19:03
-Random Quote: Think of me as Yoda - only, instead of being little and green, I wear suits and I'm awesome.
-I'm your bro.
-I'm Broda. - Barney Stinson
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson